nguyenbim/Annual_power_consumption_forecasting/README.md

 |---------------------------------|---------------------------------|---------------------------------|
 | <img src="./images/algeria_pe.png" width="300">             | <img src="./images/australia_pe.png" width="300">             | <img src="./images/canada_pe.png" width="300">             |
 | *Power consumption in Algeria from 2016-2025*                | *Power consumption in Australia from 2016-2025*                | *Power consumption in Canada from 2016-2025*                |

+The demonstration notebook for forecasting power consumption using all features can fail when running locally, my suggestion is to use google-colab to ensure the demo.
+The reason is that the model used in this notebook is trained by google-colab.
+In case to run it locally, please install the requirements for the correct environment, or retrain the model and use it to do the test.